 And, when the knights finally reached the English lines, they were utterly exhausted, while also having no room to effectively wield their heavy weapons.
 The English longbowmen and men-at-arms still nimble-footed, switched to mallets and hammers, and delivered a crushing blow in hand-to-hand combat on the frazzled Frenchmen.
-At the end, it is estimated that around 7,000 to 10,000 French soldiers were killed (among them there were more than a thousand senior noblemen), while the English losses were around the paltry 400 mark.
+In the end, it is estimated that around 7,000 to 10,000 French soldiers were killed (among them there were around a thousand senior noblemen).
+And even more were taken prisoners, while the English losses were around the paltry figure of 400.

 Honorable mention – the cry of ‘havoc’ and its consequences

 While William Shakespeare’s Julius Caesar made the phrase famous, the cry of ‘havoc’ was actually a call used during medieval times by the English (and Anglo-French) armies to signal the beginning of plundering.
 In essence, ‘havoc’ (or havok, derived from Old French havot, meaning pillaging) heralded the end of a victorious battle, and thus the war-cry was taken pretty seriously by the commanders.
 In fact, it was taken so seriously that even a premature call of ‘havoc’ during the battle often resulted in the death penalty (by beheading) for the ones who started the cry.
 Now while this may seem harsh, such rigorous punishments were part of the military regulations of late 14th century.
 Many of them were formulated for the ‘practicality’ of instilling discipline in the army – a quality that often decided the outcome of a battle; a case in point pertaining to the Battle of Agincourt.
 Furthermore, unlike the boisterous French nobles of the time, the English took collective precautions for their relatively smaller armies, thus upholding the principles of safety.
 So in essence, the premature ‘havoc’ callers might have run afoul of such principles, which could have put the entire army at danger when pillaging in their unguarded ‘mode’.